Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Overview of Bayesian parameter estimation

-MB leads to coarser frequency grids on which the GW waveform needs to be evaluated and reduces the data size, accelerating waveform generation and likelihood evaluation.
-This would require waveform models that can be calculated at any frequency, such as the \texttt{IMRPhenom} waveforms.
-However, MB does not reduce the number of likelihood evaluations. \citet{Morisaki:2021ngj} shows that MB can speed up PE by a factor of 20-50 for signals starting from 20 Hz, and by a factor of 100-500 for signals starting from 5 Hz.
-In addition to PE, the similar idea has been explored in detection~\cite{Aubin:2020goo} and source localization~\cite{Hu:2023hos}.
+MB leads to coarser frequency grids on which the GW waveform needs to be evaluated and thus reduces the data size, accelerating waveform generation and likelihood evaluation.
+This requires waveform models that can be calculated at any frequency, typically with closed-form expressions in the frequency domain, such as the \texttt{IMRPhenom} waveforms~\cite{Husa:2015iqa,Khan:2015jqa}.
+However, MB does not reduce the number of likelihood evaluations. \citet{Morisaki:2021ngj} shows that MB can speed up PE by a factor of 20-50 for signals starting from 20 Hz, and by a factor of 100--500 for signals starting from 5 Hz, in line with the asymptotic scaling $5f_\mathrm{max}/3f_\mathrm{min}$ found in \cite{Vinciguerra:2017ngf}.
+MB can be combined with ROQ~\cite{Morisaki:2021ngj, Morisaki:2023kuq} and RB~\cite{Dax:2024mcn, Hu:2024oen} to further enhance the performance.
+In addition to PE and detection, the similar idea has been explored in source localization~\cite{Hu:2023hos}.